Kotlin/KEEP/proposals/KEEP-0449-companions-block-extension.md

 prevent re-computation of values; for that reason the proposal allows for properties in companion blocks and companion extensions to have **backing fields and initializers**.

-On the topic of initialization, this proposal exposes a much narrower notion than static initialization in Java.
-In particular, there is **no `init` block for companion blocks**; only initializers in properties therein.
-This allows us to accommodate per-property semantics of initialization, as described in the corresponding section.

 ## Acknowledgements